US ready to train and arm new soldiers in case Ukraine changes conscription policies

 **Ukraine Assembles Coalition**

-Ukraine is assembling a coalition of partners to create a working group aimed at bolstering its defense and forming a united diplomatic stance on ending the war.
+Ukraine is assembling a coalition of partners to create a aimed at bolstering its defense and forming a united diplomatic stance on ending the war.
 This was announced by President Zelensky’s spokesperson, Serhii Nykyforov, on December 9.

 **Other News**